apoco/cycle-electron-driver/README.md

 * `temp$`      - The directory for storing temporary data
 * `userData$`  - The directory for storing user-specific application data
 * `videos$`    - The directory for the user's video files

-##### recentDocs

-The `recentDocs` object has the following available sinks:

-* `add$`    - The strings produced by this observable will be added to the OS's recent documents for the app
-* `clear$`  - When this observable produces values, it clears the recent documents for the app

 ##### newChromiumParam$